3 people favorited this theater

 In 2007 this is still open and still a three-screen operation, seating has been reduced to 975 in screen 1, although screens 2 (159 seats) and screen 3 (161 seats) have had a few extra squeezed in.

 The Odeon was closed on 10th April 2008 with the final film screened being Sean Faris in “Never Back Down”.
 It has been sold to a local company Lazarus Properties, who specialize in town centre re-developments.
 They had no plans for use of the building at the time of closure, but in February 2009, plans were proposed to demolish and build a casino.
 Attempts were made to save the building, but these were overturned.

-Just login to your account and subscribe to this theater
+Just login to your account and subscribe to this theater.